 I'm up early in my favorite village on the Italian Riviera, as the morning sun touches the tip of Vernazza's bell tower and greets a peaceful world.
 The air is damp, cool, and refreshing as I wander downhill, passing underneath the train tracks.
-I enjoy the fact that the town is traffic-free, and realize that my favorite Italian towns are all this way.
+I enjoy the fact that the town is essentially traffic-free, and realize that many of my favorite Italian towns — like Venice, Siena, Tuscany's Volterra, and Lake Como's Varenna — are all this way.

 Fiat-free Italy…just the way I like it.